2 4 0 T U R B O . C O M

 If a video will help you understand how this ball joint is removed, here's one: https://www.youtube.com/watch?v=k-wUVcp_31A

 The old steering arm may get in your way when attaching or detaching the outer tie rod to your new QSRC arms.
-I prefer to use an impact driver to remove that nut.
+I prefer to use an impact driver to remove that nut and it needs room to work.
 That method will not be possible if the old arm is there in the way.
+Removing the old steering arm from your strut housing is optional and it requires a certain commitment.
+If you decide to remove it, a sawzall with a new, sharp, fine-tooth blade will take it off in a few minutes.

 A QUICK NOTE ON THE BRAKE BACKING PLATES